hollasch/timeprint/timeprint.md

 time zone format, use `--help timeZone`.\n"

-If no output string is supplied, the format specified in the environment variable `TIMEFORMAT` is used.
-If this variable is not set, then the format defaults to `%#c`.
+If no output string is supplied, the format specified in the environment variable `TIMEFORMAT` is used for absolute times, or the environment variable TIMEFORMAT_DELTA is used for delta times.
+If the appropriate variable is not set, then a default general output format will be used.

 Note that if your format string begins with `-` or `/`, you will need to prefix it with a `\` character so that it is not confused with a command switch.